How to Use a Mercury Thermometer

 Fever Thermometers

 Mercury fever thermometers are made of glass the size of a straw, with a silvery-white liquid inside.
 They are common in many households, schools, and medical facilities.
-There are two general sorts of mercury thermometers that measure body temperature:
+Two general sorts of mercury thermometers measure body temperature:

 Is There Mercury in My Thermometer?